Skip to content

 import numpy as np

-class Water(Compartment):
+class Water(System):

-H2: Species = initial(default=1)
+H2: Variable = initial(default=1)

-O2: Species = initial(default=1)
+O2: Variable = initial(default=1)

-H2O: Species = initial(default=0)
+H2O: Variable = initial(default=0)

 creation = Synthesis(A=2 * H2, B=O2, AB=2 * H2O, rate=1)